 Vulcan is more than just a statue—Vulcan Park and Museum features spectacular views of Birmingham, an interactive, comprehensive history museum that examines Vulcan and Birmingham’s story, a premier venue for private events, and a beautiful public park for visitors and locals to enjoy.
 With an official information center operated by the Greater Birmingham Convention and Visitors Bureau, Vulcan Park and Museum serves as the first stop for visitors to the Birmingham area!

-Tickets are available online and for purchase at the Ticket Booth located at the park entrance.
-We accept the following forms of payment: Visa, MasterCard, American Express and Discover Card, Travelers, personal or business checks.
+Tickets are available online and can be purchased at the Ticket Booth located at the Park entrance.
+We accept the following forms of payment: Visa, MasterCard, American Express, Discover Card, Travelers, and personal or business checks.
 Please note: We do not accept cash.

 *Please visit the Ticket Booth for the discounts below: